ace-racer/ContextualRecommender/web app/readme.md

 #### How to execute the application

-### Set up the data base and load the data - Note this DB needs to be dropped on completion of the project
-1. Install SQLite and add it to path.
-Please follow this: https://www.tutorialspoint.com/sqlite/sqlite_installation.htm
-2. Run the below set of commands to import data from CSV to a .db file for SQLite 3

-Navigate to the folder with the data CSVs and then type the below one by one in a sqlite3 prompt
-   1. .mode csv
-   2. .open <db_name>.db
-   3. .import <<input_file>>.csv <<db_name>>
-   4. .schema <<input_file>>
+### Update the path to the database
+1. Navigate to configurations.py file in the services folder
+2. Update the value in the variable db_location to the location where your database (.db) file is present

 ### Run the service